National Museum Belgrade – Yugoslav Modern Art

 INFORMEL PAINTING

-Informel Painting appeared on the Belgrade art scene at the end of the 1950s, as a double negation of the state of Yugoslav art.
+Informel painting appeared on the Belgrade art scene at the end of the 1950s, as a double negation of the state of Yugoslav modern art.
 On one side, it negated the past of socialist realism and, on the other, the dominant aestheticism of post-war modernism.

 The foundation was a projection of anti-art, aiming to resist traditionalism.
 It negated the painting as the carrier of the scene.
 In other words, it established the image as a consequence of the process of realisation.